ovh/docs/pages/web/hosting/ftp_save_and_backup/guide.en-ie.md

 > [!warning]
 >
-> Regarding the **restore from OVHcloud Control Panel** method, check that at least **half of the total FTP storage space** included with your hosting package is still available.
+> Regarding the **restore from OVHcloud Control Panel** method, check that at least **half of the total FTP storage space** included with your hosting plan is still available.
-> For example, if you have a **Performance** hosting package, 250 GB must still be available out of the 500 GB provided.
+> For example, if you have a **Performance** hosting plan, 250 GB must still be available out of the 500 GB provided.
 >
 > This is because our robots install the backup on your hosting before deleting the FTP content which will be replaced by the restoration.
 >